After understanding the exponential function, our next target is the natural logarithm.

 When you see ln(x), just think “the amount of time to grow to x”.
-In an upcoming article I’ll bring e and ln together, and the sweet aroma of math will fill the air.
+In the next article we’ll bring e and ln together, and the sweet aroma of math will fill the air.

 Appendix: The Natural Log of E